Shika-Dev/petstagram/README.md

-# 🚀 Crypto Price App
+# 🐾 Petstagram

-An iOS application for monitoring cryptocurrency prices in real-time.
+An iOS social media application for pet lovers to share and discover pet photos and stories.

 ## ✨ Features

-- 📊 Display list of cryptocurrencies with current prices
-- 🔄 Pull-to-refresh to update data
-- 🎨 Clean and readable interface
+- 📸 Share photos of your pets
+- 👥 Connect with other pet owners
+- ❤️ Like and comment on pet posts
+- 🔍 Discover new pet content
 - 📱 Support for both iPhone and iPad

 ## 🛠 Technologies Used